You cannot copy content of this website, your IP is being recorded

 Summer Heat and Hot Flashes: Tips for Survival

-The most frequent cause of hot flashes is a change in hormone levels prior to, during, and after menopause.
-Speak with our healthcare provider in order to find out other explanations if your hot flashes are bothersome or get worse.
+The most frequent cause of hot flashes is a change in hormone levels before, during, and after menopause.
+Speak with our healthcare provider to find out other explanations if your hot flashes are bothersome or get worse.
 For more information, contact us or schedule an appointment online.
-We are conveniently located at 601A Professional Drive, Suite 370 Lawrenceville, GA 30046.
+We are conveniently located at 601A Professional Drive, Suite 370, Lawrenceville, GA 30046.

 Summer Heat and Hot Flashes: Tips for Survival